chain4travel/camino-docs/docs/faq/glossary.md

 ## Supplier

-An entity in the Camino Network engaged in the supply of travel products or services to distributors or customers
+An entity in Camino Network engaged in the supply of travel products or services to distributors or customers

 ## Supporter

-Partner supporting the Camino Network initiative but not (yet) undertaking concrete action like a builder or a validator
+Partner supporting Camino Network initiative but not (yet) undertaking concrete action like a builder or a validator

 ## Transaction